Sexual assault and harassment guidance

 You can access medical advice and support for injuries or infections from your GP, local hospital, or the NHS Lothian Sexual Health Clinic.
 Medical practitioners will adhere to strict patient confidentiality guidelines.

 If you intend to report sexual assault, please be aware that there is a time window for collection of forensic evidence.
 This can depend on certain circumstances, such as whether you have showered since the incident.
-Our team of trained Sexual Violence Misconduct Liaison Officers (SVMLO), Rape Crisis Scotland, Police Scotland, or a medical professional can explain this to you in more detail –details can be found below.
+Our team of trained Sexual Violence Misconduct Liaison Officers (SVMLO), Rape Crisis Scotland, Police Scotland, or a medical professional can explain this to you in more detail.

 University support

-For any form of sexual violence or harassment, you can make contact with the University’s support services by reporting via our secure online reporting system: reportandsupport.napier.ac.uk
+For any form of sexual violence or harassment, you can make contact with the University’s support services by reporting via our secure online reporting system, Report and Support.

 The SALA will not disclose any of your details to a third party (including the University or the police) without your consent unless they believe that you or someone else are at imminent risk of harm.
 In this case, the staff would discuss this with you first.

-You can access the services of the Student Counselling and Wellbeing team.
+• Contact the Edinburgh Napier Student Counselling and Mental Wellbeing team.

 Telling the University

-Deciding to tell the University is always your choice, and you may decide to disclose details of the assault or harassment to the University reporting via our secure online reporting system: www.reportandsupport.napier.ac.uk.
-For example, you may want the University to take action under its Student Conduct Regulations, or staff disciplinary procedure.
+Deciding to tell the University is always your choice, and you may decide to disclose details of the assault or harassment to the University reporting via our secure online reporting system, Report and Support.
+For example, you may want the University to take action under its Student Conduct Regulations or staff disciplinary procedure.

 Investigation under the Student Conduct Regulations

-If you make a complaint relating to sexual violence or misconduct involving another student, the University will consider whether it is appropriate to take action under the Student Conduct Regulations.
+If you make a complaint relating to sexual violence or misconduct involving another student, the University will consider whether it is appropriate to take action under the Student Conduct Regulations (PDF, 251kB).
 While the criminal process will consider whether a crime has been committed, the University’s disciplinary process considers whether there has been a breach of these Regulations.

 All students are expected to comply with the Student Conduct Regulations which includes examples of the types of behaviour which would be regarded as unacceptable, such as “violent, indecent, disorderly, threatening or offensive behaviour…including harassment”.
 In addition the Regulations make reference to any form of gender based violence towards any member of staff, other employee of the University or any visitor to the University.
 The University aligns to the definitions of gender based violence outlined by the Scottish Government’s Equally Safe initiative.